- What is Manitoba Flour?

 Type 00 flours and Caputo Nuvola are excellent for Manitoba flour alternatives, specifically pizza baking.

 Manitoba flour is a type of white bread flour.
 It can thus be substituted by strong bread flours locally available.
-Bread flour is derived from hard red spring wheat with a protein percentage of 12 to 15%.
+Bread flour is derived from hard red spring wheat with a 12 to 15% protein percentage.

 It is refined and thus has no bran or wheat kernel germ.
 Its high gluten percentage allows dough expansion upon contact with water.
 It has excellent structural support to hold pizza toppings.